rcazzara/seldovia/_people/Bowen_Captain_Henry_Richard.md

 last_name: "Bowen"
 first_name: "Captain Henry Richard"
 source_file: "Bowen Family"
+birth_date: 1853
-birth_location: "1853, Gloucester, Massachusetts "
+birth_location: "Gloucester, Massachusetts "
+death_date: 1895
-death_location: "(At Sea) Seldovia, Alaska"
+death_location: "(At Sea) Kodiak, Alaska"
-cemetery_plot:
+cemetery: Not in cemetery

 ---
-# Captain Henry Richard Bowen

-## 1853, Gloucester, Massachusetts –(At Sea) Seldovia, Alaska

 **David Bowen’s son, Henry Richard BOWEN was born in Massachusetts in 1853.
 In 1880 a salting station of the Western Fur and Trading Company